mhinz/vim-galore/README.md

 Additional read from the same author as the plugin:
 [here](http://cirw.in/blog/bracketed-paste).

-**Neovim**: Neovim tries to make all of this much more seemless and sets bracketed paste mode automatically if the terminal emulator supports it.
+**Neovim**: Neovim tries to make all of this much more seamless and sets bracketed paste mode automatically if the terminal emulator supports it.

 #### Delays when using escape key in terminal

-If you live in the command-line, you probably use a so-called _terminal emulator_ like xterm, gnome-terminanal, iTerm2, etc. (opposed to a real [terminal](https://en.wikipedia.org/wiki/Computer_terminal)).
+If you live in the command-line, you probably use a so-called _terminal emulator_ like xterm, gnome-terminal, iTerm2, etc. (opposed to a real [terminal](https://en.wikipedia.org/wiki/Computer_terminal)).

 Like their ancestors, terminal emulators use [escape